microsoft/fluentui-blazor/README.md

 It is possible that the line is already in place (but commented out).

 #### Reboot
-Reboot is a collection of element-specific CSS changes in a single file to help kick-start building a site with the Fluent UI Web Components for Blazor.
+Reboot is a collection of element-specific CSS changes in a single file to help kick-start building a site with the Fluent UI Blazor components for Blazor.
 It provides an elegant, consistent, and simple baseline to build upon.

 If you want to use Reboot, you'll need to add to your `index.html` or `_Layout.cshtml` file a line that includes the stylesheet (`.css` file).
 This can be done by adding the following line to the `<head>` section: